ItsShadowCone/amqpemitter/README.md

 **offAll(event, listener)**: Unsubscribes from a previously subscribed event.

 **emitAll(event, payload...)**: Fires a publish/subscribe style event.
-A variable amount of payload arguments is sent, each serialized as JSON data.
+Only the very first payload argument is sent, serialized as JSON data.
 Returns a promise which resolves as soon as the AMQP server indicates the message has been handled.
 ```js
 await emitter.emitAll('example.log', 'User John logged in');
 await emitter.emitAll('example.log', 'User John added last name Doe to his profile');